SinnottTM/codeclan_w15_final_project_rw/README.md

 # Brief - App for supporting travel for individuals with disabilities

 Build an app to assist an individual with a non-specific disability to travel on public transport.
-This can be specific to Edinburgh or Scotland.
+This can be specific to Edinburgh or Scotland

 -----------------------------------------------------------------------------